Gawsikkumaran3/first-project-in-python/readme.md

-###Logic
+### Logic

----
+You are going to make the tea System in Python using if-else statement

-You are going to make the tea system in python using if-else statement with the following inputs
+in which you take inputs following inputs:
 - Milk
 - Tea
 - Water